moon91210/mta-notifications/README.md

 #### Animation types
 Please visit https://daneden.github.io/animate.css/ for a complete list of animation types.
 ## Options
+A list of options and what each one does.
 | Key | Description |
 |--|--|
 | animIn | Set the fade-in animation type.
 Check out https://daneden.github.io/animate.css/ to find a list of animation types.
 Defaults to ``rubberBand`` |